 Red velvet cake is a subtle chocolate cake flavored with buttermilk and vinegar then enhanced in color with red food coloring.

-It’s not a vanilla cake with red food coloring, yet it’s not just a chocolate cake with such a small amount of cocoa powder.
+It’s not a vanilla cake with red food coloring, yet it’s not just a small chocolate cake with such a small amount of cocoa powder.

 What is the difference between chocolate cake and red velvet cake?